Kayak Québec’s Saguenay Fjord

 We breakfast in the quiet of sunrise before climbing into our kayaks for a paddle on calm morning waters.
 As we make our way toward Passe à Pierre, we follow the beluga’s migration route in hopes of tracking their progress.
 Minke whales are also known to enjoy those waters, and so we might have some variety in our whale companions for the day.

 Our paddle takes us back to the rocky peninsula of Passe à Pierre, and we rest with some lunch at the very end of the cape to watch belugas as they pass by.
-After, take some time to explore the rocky outcroppings and the surrounding trails hedged by towering trees.
-Or, if you want to simply enjoy some sun and whale calls, remain on the bluff and revel in the maritime panorama.
+In the afternoon we embark on a whale-watching cruise towards the Saint-Lawrence estuary to meet the whales and other marine mammals that inhabit this Marin Parc Saguenay Saint-Laurent.
+On the way back the boat will drop you off on the Passe a Pierre peninsula to join your campsite.

 As night falls, we enjoy dinner at our campsite just off the beach.
 It’s our final night on the fjord, so sit back and soak in the quiet only found in nature.